Short Interest in Acasti Pharma Inc. (NASDAQ:ACST) Declines By 25.3%

-Acasti Pharma Inc. (NASDAQ:ACST) saw a significant decline in short interest in the month of February.
-As of February 26th, there was short interest totalling 1,330,000 shares, a decline of 25.3% from the February 11th total of 1,780,000 shares.
+Acasti Pharma Inc. (NASDAQ:ACST) was the recipient of a large drop in short interest in the month of February.
+As of February 26th, there was short interest totalling 1,330,000 shares, a drop of 25.3% from the February 11th total of 1,780,000 shares.
+Based on an average daily trading volume, of 50,770,000 shares, the short-interest ratio is presently 0.0 days.
 Currently, 0.7% of the shares of the company are short sold.
-Based on an average daily volume of 50,770,000 shares, the days-to-cover ratio is currently 0.0 days.

-Separately, Zacks Investment Research downgraded shares of Acasti Pharma from a “buy” rating to a “hold” rating in a research note on Tuesday, January 5th.
-Four research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average price target of $2.43.

-A number of institutional investors have recently made changes to their positions in ACST.
-Renaissance Technologies LLC acquired a new stake in shares of Acasti Pharma in the 4th quarter worth $625,000.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Renaissance Technologies LLC acquired a new stake in shares of Acasti Pharma during the 4th quarter worth $625,000.
+Virtu Financial LLC grew its holdings in shares of Acasti Pharma by 412.3% during the 4th quarter.
+Virtu Financial LLC now owns 687,985 shares of the biopharmaceutical company’s stock worth $224,000 after purchasing an additional 553,689 shares in the last quarter.
+Finally, Oppenheimer & Co.
+Inc. grew its holdings in shares of Acasti Pharma by 15.5% during the 4th quarter.
 Oppenheimer & Co.
-Inc. raised its holdings in Acasti Pharma by 15.5% during the fourth quarter.
-Oppenheimer & Co.
 Inc. now owns 224,965 shares of the biopharmaceutical company’s stock worth $73,000 after purchasing an additional 30,179 shares in the last quarter.
-Finally, Virtu Financial LLC raised its holdings in Acasti Pharma by 412.3% during the fourth quarter.
-Virtu Financial LLC now owns 687,985 shares of the biopharmaceutical company’s stock worth $224,000 after purchasing an additional 553,689 shares in the last quarter.
-Institutional investors own 1.12% of the company’s stock.
+1.12% of the stock is currently owned by institutional investors.

+Separately, Zacks Investment Research cut Acasti Pharma from a “buy” rating to a “hold” rating in a research report on Tuesday, January 5th.
+Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+The stock has a consensus rating of “Hold” and an average price target of $2.43.

 About Acasti Pharma